 - You are not delinquent on any federal debt

-For the Housing Rehabilitation Grants and Loans, eligibility depends on the state you are living in.
+For the Housing Rehabilitation Grants and Loans, eligibility depends on the state in which you are living.
 Contact your state’s Department on Aging for this information.

 Seniors who qualify for HEAP must need financial assistance for home energy costs.
 This table displays the maximum income level for applicants: